Plan a vacation full of sea, sun, and Hollywood fun this Los Angeles Spring Break 2020.

 If you aren’t from the area, you may not think of L.A. as having a particularly significant nature component.
 Fortunately for you (and for the locals), Griffith Park is here to prove you wrong!

-It’s well over 4,000 acres of urban parkland, featuring miles upon miles of trails (perfect for biking or even just a relaxing stroll with the kids), the free Griffith Park Observatory, and the famous Hollywood sign.
+Made up of well over 4,000 acres of urban parkland, the area features miles upon miles of trails (perfect for biking or even just a relaxing stroll with the kids), the free Griffith Park Observatory, and the famous Hollywood sign.

 Spend some time at the Los Angeles Zoo and the lovely Botanical Gardens.
 This small but diverse combo features plants and animals from around the world, perfect for some low key browsing.